 Data Storage and Security

-We retain the non-Personally Identifiable Information collected via our Technology for up to twentyfour months.
-After 24 months (or sooner) the data is stored in aggregate for up to three years.
+We retain the both PII and Non-PII collected via our Technology for up to 24 months.
+After 24 months (or sooner) Non-PII data is stored in aggregate for up to three years and PII is destroyed.

 The security of your information is important to us.
 Feathr has implemented security measures to prevent the loss, misuse, and alteration of the information that our Technology collects, but we make no assurances about our ability to prevent such loss, misuse, to you or to any third party arising out of any such loss, misuse, or alteration.